match-MobRob2/match-drone/README.md

 ```bash
    ros2 run match_control teleop_driven_flight
 ```
-   - Then check if vehicule is "ARMED" and on mode "OFFBOARD" by listening to following topic:
+   - Then check if vehicule is "**ARMED**" and on mode "**OFFBOARD**" by listening to following topic:
 ```bash
    ros2 topic echo /mavros/state
 ```
-   - If for some reason the vehicule's mode is not "OFFBOARD" anymore, set it manually using this command:
+   - If for some reason the vehicule's mode is not "**OFFBOARD**" anymore, set it manually using this command:
 ```bash
    ros2 service call /mavros/set_mode mavros_msgs/srv/SetMode "{custom_mode: 'OFFBOARD'}"
 ```
-   - If both are set, go back to "teleop_twist_keyboard" terminal and operate vehicule with keyboared.
+   - If both are set, go back to "**teleop_twist_keyboard**" terminal and operate vehicule with keyboared.
-   - For vehicule control check this documentation out: [teleop_docs.py](../../match_control/match_control/)

-4. Run fast-lio2 package using custom YAML file to start mapping (in new terminal)
+4. Run fast-lio2 package using custom YAML params file to start mapping (in new terminal)
 ```bash
    ros2 run fast_lio fastlio_mapping --ros-args --params-file src/match-drone/match_slam/config/fast_lio2_params.yaml --log-level fast_lio:=debug
 ```